esteban24/charges-consumer/README.md

 ## Installation with Docker

-First of all, lets create the network to communicate between server and consumer:
+First of all, lets create the network to communicate between server and consumers:

 `$ docker create network <network_name>`